Board

 Prof. Dr. Ralph Schill

 Ralph Schill has been researching at the University of Stuttgart since 2003 how invertebrates react to environmental stressors and how these affect the organism and entire ecosystems.
 His focus is on adaptation reactions such as drought (anhydrobiosis) and cold tolerance (cryobiosis).
 He is also interested in biodiversity, biomaterials and biomimetics.
-In the World Diving Association (Confédération Mondiale des Activités Subaquatiques, CMAS) he is President of the Scientific Committee and works closely with UNESCO in the field of "Scientific Diving".
-His company envirocom offers communication, consulting, education and research services from biodiversity to biotechnology.
+Ralph Schill was President of the Scientific Committee and member of the Board of Directors in the World Underwater Federation (Confédération Mondiale des Activités Subaquatiques, CMAS) for eight years and in the German Underwater Federation (VDST) for 16 years.
+His company envirocom provides communication, consulting, education and research services from biodiversity to biotechnology and he is co-founder of the non-profit research and education organisation aquatil.

 Contact